redhat-appstudio/o11y/CONTRIBUTING.md

 Signed-off-by: Avi Biton <abiton@redhat.com>
 ```

+### Pull Request Description
+The PR description (the first comment at the top of the PR) can usually be derived from
+the commit message body - especially if the PR consists of a single commit.

+On top of that, the PR description should include a bit of context, so that reviewers
+won't have to perform extensive research just to be able to provide relevant code
+review.

 ### Code Review Guidelines
 * Each PR should be approved by at least 2 team members.
 Those approvals are only
 relevant if given since the last major change in the PR content.